On the complex structure of Yang-Mills theory: Complex structure of Yang-Mills theory with complex conjugate poles

 \section{Complex structure of Yang-Mills theory with complex conjugate poles}

-In this section, we analytically show that a gluon propagator with a simple pair of complex conjugate poles cannot be part of a consistent solution of the coupled DSE system for Yang-Mills propagators in the Landau gauge with bare vertices set up in~\Cref{sec:spectral_DSE}.
-This is pursued in~\Cref{subsec:ghost_DSE_complex_structure} and~\Cref{subsec:gluon_DSE_complex_structure}.
-Before we come to this discussion, we provide a brief overview of results on spectral representations and discuss the manifestation of single pairs of complex conjugate poles in \Cref{subsec:OverviewComplex}.
+In this section, we analytically show that a gluon propagator with a simple pair of complex conjugate poles cannot be part of a consistent solution of the coupled DSE system for Yang-Mills propagators in the Landau gauge with bare vertices.
+This analysis is presented in detail in~\Cref{subsec:ghost_DSE_complex_structure} and~\Cref{subsec:gluon_DSE_complex_structure}, and makes use of the spectral DSE set up in~\Cref{sec:spectral_DSE}.
+Note that, while building on spectral representations, the spectral DSE is also suitable for studying propagators violating the ordinary KL representation, but obeying more general spectral/integral representations including complex poles.

+Before presenting the conclusions of this analysis, we provide a brief overview of results on spectral representations in YM theory and discuss the manifestation of single pairs of complex conjugate poles in \Cref{subsec:OverviewComplex}.
 This is followed by a discussion of the generic impact of singularities in coupled sets of functional equations as well as the requirements for conclusive studies in \Cref{subsec:BackPropagation}.